 How to Become an HVAC Technician

-To become an HVAC technician, you should have a high school diploma or GED, in addition to in-depth instruction.
-Other more specialized (and higher paying) HVAC careers usually require added instruction or certifications.
+To become an HVAC technician, you should have a high school diploma or GED, in addition to comprehensive education.
+Other more specialized (and higher paying) HVAC positions typically require extra education or endorsements.

-Career Explorer says that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.
+Career Explorer reports that technicians who have expertise with tablets, electronics and troubleshooting will be in great demand as equipment updates.